 The following was taken from an email received from Hans-Martin Riehle of Germany back in 2003.
-Hans-Martin is researching relatives of his ancestors that emigrated to the United States in the second half of the nineteenth century.
-We recently received some additional information on this line of the family as indicated below (see “Found!“), however please comment below if you have any additional information.
-In particular, we are still looking for descendants of Johann Michael Riehle.
+A the time Hans-Martin was researching relatives of his ancestors that emigrated to the United States in the second half of the nineteenth century.
+More recently we received additional information on this line of the family (see “Immigrant Ancestors From Mähringen“), however please comment below if you have any additional information.

 From: Hans-Martin Riehle

 I would very much appreciate if you could publish the names of the two Riehle-emigrants who emigrated in 1866 and 1887 to US.
 They were:

 1. Johann Jacob Riehle, born February 6, 1847 in Mähringen.
 He left Germany in 1866 (an Original-Emigration-Document still exists).
 He married in New York City, date unknown.
 His wife was Emma Dederer (?), born 1854, probably in Germany.
 Johann Jacob Riehle had been piano maker by profession.
 He died in New York City on July 2, 1899.
 Reason for his death is unknown; I found his name written in the death-records from NYC.
 The couple had a single child, a daughter named Lydia, born in July 1879.
 Obviously, Lydia left New York together her mother a few years after Johann Jacob R. died.
 Now I am searching for the descendants of Lydia Riehle!!